CExA-project/ddc/paper/joss-paper.md

 Some interoperability with existing code is also supported:

 - a `ChunkSpan` can be constructed from a raw pointer,
-- a raw pointer can be retrieved from a `ChunkSpan`.
+- conversely, a raw pointer can be retrieved from a `ChunkSpan`.

 ### Multidimensional algorithms